javierramirezzayas/Logically/README.md

   * SchemDraw
   * Matplotlib
   * TKinter
+  * PLY
+ ##### Instructions
+ * Download the prrogram to your machine.
+You can download the code from <a href="https://github.com/javierramirezzayas/logically/zipball/master"> here </a>
- * After downloading the code open a terminal and run logically_parser.py
+ * After downloading the code open a terminal and run logically.py
+ * Enjoy logically